Czaki/PartSeg_bioimageio/tutorials/train_model.md

 ## Google Colab

-Run following code only if execute notebook on google colab to setup environment
+Run the following code only if executing notebook on Google Colab to setup the environment

 ```python
 # First, make sure that you are using a GPU.
 For this, go to: